 c.
 Serve as member ex-officio (voting on Executive Committee – nonvoting on all other committees) on all matters authorized by the governing bodies.

 d.
-Appoint, except as provided otherwise, all chairpersons and members of committees with the advice and consent of the Board of Directors.
+Appoint, except as provided otherwise, all chairpersons and members of ad hoc committees with the advice and consent of the Board of Directors.

 Supervise all plans for the efficient work of the Association.

 f.
-Review Association policies and recommend priorities to be considered by Board of Directors.
+Review Association policies and bylaws and recommend priorities to be considered by Board of Directors.

-Submit an Annual Report to the members of the Association at the Annual Meeting on behalf of the Board of Directors.
+Present an annual update at the in-person meeting to the members of the Association

 h.
 Perform the duties as stipulated in the Bylaws and such other duties as are